157: PROUD TO BE A CRAZY HORSE STORYTELLER

 I also refused to pose with the wax figure of President Donald J. Trump because his hair looked fake.
 But the more I thought about it, perhaps the scene was more historically accurate than I realized!

 What had begun as a worthwhile stop for my photographer and I turned out to be subpar at best.
 The National Presidential Wax Museum wasn’t what had been advertised on their website and I know for sure Tom was disappointed as well.
-But we needed to put that tourist trap behind us and focus on our next stop, which was a 563-foot tall mountain sculpture of the Oglala Lakota warrior Crazy Horse.
+But we needed to put that tourist trap behind us and focus on our next stop, which was a 563-foot-tall mountain sculpture of the Oglala Lakota warrior Crazy Horse.
 Even though the sculpture was far from completion, I figured it would rival Mount Rushmore for the “Wow” factor – especially when I knew how close we would get to the warrior’s face.

 Before we completed the 20-mile drive to the Crazy Horse Memorial from Keystone, however, we had an unexpected sighting once we had passed the entrance to Mount Rushmore along SD-244.
 When the road circled around the west side of the historic mountain, we were awestruck by what was known as the “Mount Rushmore Profile View”.
 Although only the head of George Washington was visible, it offered all who had stopped a unique profile perspective of the first President carved onto the famous mountaintop.